uvastatlab/statlab-fellows/weeklyupdates/AKupdate.md

+11/14
+* Prepared sentimentNews_R to include lexicode dictionary
+1) There are differences between bing and lexicode - will present the differences in general tone between the two
+2) Ask about graphs - the current graphs are not very explanatory of changing sentiment - the sentiment doesn't fluctuate much
+3) Opeds might be a better place to look for sentiment
+4) Should we do text preparation - trimming, removing of stop words?
+5) Will try lexicode by removing negations
+6) # Need to output the text of each article in the corpus to separate file in common folder (e.g., writeCorpus from tm) - what does this mean?
+7) Will try to find an alternative way to compare sample document most positive and negative tones from bing and lexicode

+* Will push newsRead_R later today

 10/30

 * Was going to push the R file, but I realized box stopped working for me - is trying to solve this issue